Unbundlesss/OUROVEON/README.md

 #### NOTE

-These are experimental toys, not (yet) finished products.
+These are experimental toys, not finished products (yet).
 That said, a lot of love, care and real-world testing has been put into their development - just do be aware that functionality and UI is subject to change rapidly and randomly as the potentials are explored!

 <br>
 <br>